EmeraldBot99/ChatWizard/README.md

-# BaseSixChat
+# ChatWizard
-An encrypted chat app written in Rust.
+An encrypted chat app written in Python.